RohanNagar/thunder/scripts/README.md

 * `aws` - This holds templates and scripts that can be used to deploy AWS resources such as DynamoDB tables.
+* `ci` - This holds scripts used by Travis CI, such as pushing a Docker image.
 * `kubernetes` - This holds Kubernetes templates that can be used with few modifications to deploy Thunder on a Kubernetes cluster.
 * `lib` - This is source code that is used in the `tools` scripts.
 All code is written in Node.js.